 Until I posted this picture on my Facebook page last week, I had NO idea that there are people in this world who don’t like white foods!
 Taste and texture issues?
 Sure, we all have them — I despise mint and don’t like mix-ins in my ice cream — but it never occurred to me that one color could be such a turnoff across the board.
-So to all of you (like my brilliant designer-friend Jenn at Seahorse Bend Press) who are white foods-phobic, I apologize in advance for today’s post.
+So to all of you who are white foods-phobic, I apologize in advance for today’s post.

 I blame Martha Stewart for my recent obsession with cauliflower soup.
 Making this recipe started the ball rolling and I’ve been playing with it ever since, paring ingredients each time to get to the essence of the soup.
 Like potage parmentier, I suspect this is a soup that can take endless amounts of noodling around, but doesn’t need it at all.

 What I did amounted to more of a technique than a recipe.
 I roasted cauliflower florets and trimmed, chopped stems with a drizzle of olive oil and salt & pepper till it was slightly caramelized and the flavor was concentrated.
 While the cauliflower was roasting, I sautéed a chopped onion and a clove of garlic in olive oil until they were soft, then tossed the roasted cauliflower into the pot (minus a few florets set aside for garnishing) and added water until the cauliflower was just peeking out from it.
 You could use chicken stock instead of water if you prefer, but I was going for a vegan dish.
 After simmering for about 20 minutes to allow the flavors to combine, I blended the soup in batches in my Vita Mix, then adjusted the salt to taste.
 Feel free to use an immersion blender instead of going to the trouble of blending it in batches; I was chasing creaminess this time around and so opted for the fussier method.